viet34tqc/notebook/technical-terms.md

 The current request need to complete to let other requests continue.

+## Serialization

+The process whereby an object or data structure is translated into a format suitable for transfer over a network

+In JavaScript, for example, you can serialize an object to a JSON string by calling the function JSON.stringify().

 ## Babel

 Enable writing codes with JS features that are not supported by most browser yet.
 The modern code is transpiled back to vanilla JS so that every environment can understand it.